IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share.html.markdown

   - `name` - (Optional, String)
   - `profile` - (Optional, String)
   - `replication_cron_spec` - (Optional, String)
-  - `targets`
+  - `targets` - (List) List of mount targets
     - `name` - (Optional, String)
+    - `virtual_network_interface` (Optional, List) The virtual network interface for this share mount target.
+Required if the share's `access_control_mode` is `security_group`.
+  - `name` - (Required, String) Name for this virtual network interface.
+  Nested scheme for `virtual_network_interface`:
+  - `primary_ip` - (Optional, List) The primary IP address to bind to the virtual network interface.
+May be either a reserved IP identity, or a reserved IP prototype object which will be used to create a new reserved IP.

+      Nested scheme for `primary_ip`:
+      - `auto_delete` - (Optional, Bool) Indicates whether this reserved IP member will be automatically deleted when either target is deleted, or the reserved IP is unbound.
+Defaults to `true`
+      - `address` - (Optional, Forces new resource, String) The IP address to reserve.
+If unspecified, an available address on the subnet will automatically be selected.
+      - `name`- (Optional, String) The name for this reserved IP.
+The name must not be used by another reserved IP in the subnet.
+Names starting with ibm- are reserved for provider-owned resources, and are not allowed.
+      - `reserved_ip`- (Optional, String) The unique identifier for this reserved IP
-    - `subnet` - (Optional, String)
+  - `resource_group` - (Optional, String) The ID of the resource group to use.
+  - `security_groups`- (Optional, List of string) The security groups to use for this virtual network interface.
-    - `vpc` - (Required, String)
+  - `subnet` - (Optional, string) The associated subnet.

+    ~> **Note**
+    Within `primary_ip`, `reserved_ip` is mutually exclusive to  `auto_delete`, `address` and `name`

+  - `vpc` - (Optional, string) The VPC in which instances can mount the file share using this share target.
+Required if the share's `access_control_mode` is vpc.
   - `zone` - (Required, String)
+  - `access_tags`  - (Optional, List of Strings) The list of access management tags to attach to the share. **Note** For more information, about creating access tags, see [working with tags](https://cloud.ibm.com/docs/account?topic=account-tag).
+  - `tags`  - (Optional, List of Strings) The list of user tags to attach to the share.
-- `resource_group` - (Optional, string) The unique identifier for this resource group.
-If unspecified, the account's [default resourcegroup](https://cloud.ibm.com/apidocs/resource-manager#introduction) is used.
+- `resource_group` - (Optional, String) The unique identifier for this resource group.
-- `size` - (Required, int) The size of the file share rounded up to the next gigabyte.
+- `size` - (Required, Integer) The size of the file share rounded up to the next gigabyte.
 - `share_target_prototype` - (Optional, List) Share targets for the file share.
-  - `name` - (Optional, string) The user-defined name for this share target.
+  - `name` - (Required, string) The user-defined name for this share target.
 Names must be unique within the share the share target resides in.
-If unspecified, the name will be a hyphenated list of randomly-selected words.
+  - `virtual_network_interface` (Optional, List) The virtual network interface for this share mount target.
+Required if the share's `access_control_mode` is `security_group`.
+    - `name` - (Required, String) Name for this virtual network interface.
+    Nested scheme for `virtual_network_interface`:
+    - `primary_ip` - (Optional, List) The primary IP address to bind to the virtual network interface.
+May be either a reserved IP identity, or a reserved IP prototype object which will be used to create a new reserved IP.

+        Nested scheme for `primary_ip`:
+        - `auto_delete` - (Optional, Bool) Indicates whether this reserved IP member will be automatically deleted when either target is deleted, or the reserved IP is unbound.
+Defaults to `true`
+        - `address` - (Optional, Forces new resource, String) The IP address to reserve.
+If unspecified, an available address on the subnet will automatically be selected.
+        - `name`- (Optional, String) The name for this reserved IP.
+The name must not be used by another reserved IP in the subnet.
+Names starting with ibm- are reserved for provider-owned resources, and are not allowed.
+        - `reserved_ip`- (Optional, String) The unique identifier for this reserved IP
+  - `resource_group` - (Optional, String) The ID of the resource group to use.
+  - `security_groups`- (Optional, List of string) The security groups to use for this virtual network interface.
+  - `subnet` - (Optional, string) The associated subnet.

+    ~> **Note**
+    Within `primary_ip`, `reserved_ip` is mutually exclusive to  `auto_delete`, `address` and `name`

-  - `vpc` - (Required, string) The VPC in which instances can mount the file share using this share target.This property will be removed in a future release.The `subnet` property should be used instead.
+  - `vpc` - (Optional, string) The VPC in which instances can mount the file share using this share target.
+Required if the share's `access_control_mode` is vpc.
 - `source_share` - (Optional, String) The ID of the source file share for this replica file share.
 The specified file share must not already have a replica, and must not be a replica.
 - `replication_cron_spec` - (Optional, String) The cron specification for the file share replication schedule.
 - `zone` - (Required, string) The globally unique name for this zone.